MEET OUR ATTORNEYS

 Alfred W. "Fred" Davis III

-Fred is a member of the Alexander United Methodist Church, and has served his church as a Trustee and also as chairman of the Administrative Council.
+Fred is a member of the Alexander United Methodist Church and has served his church as a Trustee and also as Chairman of the Administrative Council.
 He is a member of numerous wildlife and conservation organizations, and he served as Area Chairman of Ducks Unlimited for many years.
-He is an active hunter and fisherman, enjoying both pursuits with friends and family.
-He and his wife of 34 years have two children, a son-in-law, and a new baby granddaughter.
+He is an avid hunter and fisherman, enjoying both pursuits with friends and family.
+He and his wife of 37 years have two children, a son-in-law, and a baby granddaughter – They are happily expecting their second grandchild in April.

 William Steven Steele